Abstract

 SH

-Early surgery versus conventional treatment for infective endocarditis
+, et al. Early surgery versus conventional treatment for infective endocarditis.

 N Engl J Med